Set Current Location

-Strictly a take-out only spot, Calumet Fisheries is a South Side institution known for serving smoked fish in a paper bag.
+Calumet Fisheries is a South Side institution known for serving smoked fish in a paper bag.
 Owned and operated by two local families, Toll and Kotlick, this place is known to offer a wide range of seafood favorites like sturgeon and fried oysters.
-Since 1948, the smoked Trout, flavorful Crab Cakes, frog legs and shrimp have always been prepared fresh and are offered at affordable prices.
+The restaurant takes immense pride in its use of traditional methods to smoke fish.
+Since 1948, the smoked trout, flavorful crab cakes, frog legs and shrimp are prepared fresh and offered at affordable prices.
+Old-school brick smokehouses are a rarity today, which only reiterates the need to rush to Calumet Fisheries and enjoy authentic smoked delicacies.

 Established in 1946, Cozy Dog Drive In is a stalwart in its league.
 Owned and operated by a local family since its inception, the Cozy Dog is known for its trademark "Hot Dog on a Stick".
 Their corn dogs are an absolute delight and the restaurant is successful because of its commitment to serve fresh food, always.
 The place is not your average drive in; a major attraction on the U.S. Route 66, the restaurant is a different experience altogether.
 They have different memorabilia that comprises the fascinating décor here.
 There is also a small souvenir shop where you can pick up cozy dog merchandise to cherish memories from your visit here!